nmandery/rout3serv/README.md

 # Contents

 * H3-grid based [Routing server](crates/rout3serv/README.md) with GRPC-API and dataframe integration.
-* [Tileserver](crates/til3serv/README.md) to be used with Web maps in Web-Mercator projection.
 * For all libraries see crates directory

 # License